What sets us apart form other timber suppliers is we know the history of our timber: where it was grown,

 it and why.

-Most of our timber has been grown within Sherwood Forest, Nottinghamshire.
+We only sell timbers grown in the UK, most of our timber has been grown within Sherwood Forest, Nottinghamshire.

 As no two pieces of wood are the same, the above images showing timber colour and grain patten are for guidance only.

 Prices are regularly updated and may change at any time, certain wide boards may be subject to a

 premium being added but our prices are a guide and discounts maybe available for larger orders.

 1 cu/ft is equivalent to 2 boards @ 9" (225mm) wide x 1" (25mm) thick x 96" (2.4m) long.

 Air: timber that's been allowed to dry naturally for at least 2yrs

 Green: timber freshly milled in the last 12 months.

 N.B.
 Viewing of timber stocks is strictly by appointment only